-You can run the script diagnose_mutagen.sh to gather some information about the setup of mutagen.
-Please report its output when creating an issue or otherwise seeking support.
+You can run the diagnose_mutagen.sh script to gather information about Mutagen’s setup.
+Please share output from it when creating an issue or seeking support.

-ddev mutagen resetif you suspect trouble (and always after changing the
+ddev mutagen resetif you suspect trouble, and always after changing

 .ddev/mutagen/mutagen.yml.
-This restarts the project mutagen data (docker volume and mutagen session) from scratch.
+This restarts the project’s Mutagen data (Docker volume + Mutagen session) from scratch.

 - If you’re working on the host and expecting things to show up immediately inside the container, you can learn a lot by running

-ddev stopbefore massive file change operations (like moving a directory, etc.)
+ddev stopbefore massive file change operations, like moving a directory.

-ddev stop, reset your files with git, and then
+ddev stop, reset your files with Git, and run

 Advanced Mutagen Troubleshooting¶

-ddev mutagen monitor to see the results.
+ddev mutagen monitor in another terminal window to see the results.
 However, Mutagen has full logging.
 You can run it with

 ddev mutagen logs.